A quick guide for registered managers of care homes and home care services

 If the person is nearing the end of their life, ask if they would like to review their plan, or develop one if they haven’t already.

-This content has been co-produced by NICE and SCIE and is based on NICE’s guideline on decision-making and mental capacity.
+This content has been co-produced by NICE and the Social Care Institute for Excellence (SCIE).
+It is based on NICE’s guideline on advance care planning.